-Bebop Scale Variations
+Bebop Scale Guitar Variations

-The most commonly used of these is the dominant – if you hear someone talk about ‘the bebop scale’, they will probably be referring to the dominant bebop scale.
+The most commonly used of these is the dominant – if you hear someone talk about ‘the bebop scale’, they’ll probably be referring to the dominant bebop scale.

 Bebop Scale Origins

 Bebop scales allow jazz improvisors to play fluent scale lines in which chord tones fall on the beat.
 They are not part of ‘strict’ musical theory – rather, they have evolved out of the kind of lines jazz musicians in the Bebop era – such as Charlie Parker – were playing.